Expat Case Study: Is USD 2 Million Enough for an Expat to Retire At Age 40 in Bangkok?

 - What could go wrong with your plans?

-- All lifestyle costs: USD 50,000 per year (c.
-THB 1.6 million per year or THB 133,333 per month), including all expenses: food, clothing, housing, applicances and furnishings, transportation, entertainment, travel, medical, insurance, gifting, etc.
+- All lifestyle costs: USD 60,000 per year (c.
+THB 2 million per year or THB 170,000 per month), including all expenses: food, clothing, housing, appliances and furnishings, transportation, entertainment, travel, medical, insurance, gifting, etc.

-- How savings are invested: Jack wants to minimize currency risk and doesn’t trust the stock market, so he plans to hold his savings on fixed deposit earning interest at a Thai bank.
-Currently, he’s receiving 3.2% pretax on interest (2.72% after withholding tax), but he expects overall interest rates will be higher in the future.
+- How savings are invested: Jack wants to minimize risk and does not trust the stock market, so he plans to hold his savings on fixed deposit earning interest.
+Currently, he is receiving 4.43% pretax on interest (3.76% after tax).
+He expects that he will be able to earn a higher rate of return on fixed deposit in the future, about 5.0% pretax or 4.3% after tax.

-- What real rates of return are expected: The after-tax bank deposit rate is currently less than the rate of inflation, so it represents a negative real rate of return.
+- What real rates of return are expected: The after-tax bank deposit rate is currently slightly less than the current rate of inflation, so it represents a negative real rate of return.
 However, Jack believes this is an unusual situation and expects it to change in the future.
-He factors in long-term fixed deposit rates to be slightly higher than inflation (5.3% per year, or 1.3% per year after inflation).
+He factors in long-term fixed deposit rates to be slightly higher than inflation.

 - Taxes and fees applied to investment earnings: A 15% withholding rate on interest received

 At first, Jack’s net worth rises.
-However, at some point in the future the growth in his annual spending will be greater in absolute terms than the growth in his investment portfolio, and his savings will be spent down quickly.
-Jack could be penniless by age 82.
+However, at some point in the future, the growth in his annual spending will be greater in absolute terms than the growth in his investment portfolio, and his savings will be spent down quickly.
+Jack could be penniless by age 74.

 In the above graph, note that rather deceptively in the early years, Jack’s net worth rises annually, since at first his initial after-tax portfolio earnings exceed his initial retirement spending.
 However, since he is also reducing his portfolio each year because of his annual spending, at some point his annual spending increases at a greater absolute amount than does his reduced portfolio (since he’s spent a portion of it).
 The table below illustrates the difference between the early years, the peak years, and the plummet.

-As shown above, in some future year—in this case, 19 years from now—Jack’s portfolio peaks in size and then begins to plummet in value.
-He is penniless by age 82.
-In this case, this is an optimistic outcome; we’re assuming a positive real rate of return on Thai fixed deposits, which is an improvement from what is currently available in the market.
-Jack would be penniless faster if real rates of return remain negative for a period of time.
+As shown in the table above, in some future year—in this case, 11 years from now—Jack’s portfolio peaks in size and then begins to plummet in value.
+He is penniless by age 74.
+This could be an optimistic outcome; we’re assuming a positive real rate of return on his fixed deposits, which is not always the case for fixed-income investments.
+Jack would be penniless faster if real rates of return are negative for a period.

 Improving Jack’s Chances of Not Running Out of Money